Start building

 Version 4 UUIDs are widely used for their simplicity and do not require any state to be stored.

-If you're unsure which of the UUID versions you should use, choose version 4.
-Version 4 UUID is the most common and random enough to almost completely avoid duplicates.
+If you're unsure which of the versions you should use, choose version 4.
+Version 4 UUID is the most used version, common and random enough to almost completely avoid duplicates.
 Also, version 4 UUIDs are standard in applications requiring random unique identifiers working across different systems.

 Version 4 UUIDs are widely used as they're simple to generate, rely only on random numbers, and don't require external information like hardware addresses or predetermined namespaces.